dyhes/zulip/docs/production/export-and-import.md

   in that directory will be ignored.

-This will generate a `.tar.gz` archive containing all the data stored on your Zulip server that would be needed to restore your Zulip server's state on another machine perfectly.
+This will generate a `.tar.gz` archive containing all the data stored on your Aloha server that would be needed to restore your Aloha server's state on another machine perfectly.

 ### Restoring backups

-First, [install a new Zulip server through Step 3][install-server] with the same version of both the base OS and Zulip from your previous installation.
+First, [install a new Aloha server through Step 3][install-server] with the same version of both the base OS and Aloha from your previous installation.
 Then, run as root:

 ```bash
 /home/zulip/deployments/current/scripts/setup/restore-backup /path/to/backup
 ```

-When that finishes, your Zulip server should be fully operational again.
+When that finishes, your Aloha server should be fully operational again.

 #### Changing the hostname